QwenLM/Qwen3-VL/qwen-vl-finetune/README.md

 - `rope2d.py`: Provide RoPE implementation

 ### `tools`
 - `process_bbox.ipynb`: Convert bbox into QwenVL format.
-If you have grounding data, please refer this file to tranform your data.
+If you have grounding data, please take a look at this file to transform your data.
-- `pack_data.py`: Pack data into even length buckets.
+- `pack_data.py`: Pack data into even-length buckets.

 ## Requirements

-You could use follow version of packages:
+You could use the following version of packages:

 - `torch==2.6.0`
 - `torchvision==0.21.0`